kauri-io/Content/ZeppelinOS/Mainnet.md

 Now we have a node and a wallet but we need an account to join the two together.
 Install [Metamask](https://metamask.io/).
 Metamask will allow you to create an account where you can store funds, run dApps, and sign transactions.
 Upon creation of your account you will be given a mnemonic aka secret phrase associated with your account.
 We are going to use this mnemonic later on.

-Now that you have your mnemonic, project ID, and account we can make some changes to our configuration file.
+Now that you have your mnemonic, project ID, and account we can make changes to our configuration file.
 Under the **truffle-config.js** file add the following:

   ```solidity
   const HDWalletProvider = require('truffle-hdwallet-provider');